- Sports Injuries

 Posterior knee pain occurs at the back of the knee.
 Pain at the back of the knee can occur through over use or from an acute knee injury which has failed to heal properly.

-One of the more common causes of posterior knee pain is inflammation of one of the hamstring tendons at the point it inserts at the back of the knee, often caused by kick, sprinting or running down steep hills.
+One of the more common causes of pain behind the knee is inflammation of one of the hamstring tendons at the point it inserts at the back of the knee, often caused by kick, sprinting or running down steep hills.

 A Baker's cyst is a golf ball sized swelling at the back of the knee and is not an injury itself but a result of another injury in the knee joint.